Theme Park Accident Personal Injury

 Filing Insurance Claims for Injuries From Theme Park Accidents

 As one of the largest tourist and entertainment capitals, Southern California, is home to some of the most heavyweight amusement parks, including Universal Studios, Six Flags Magic Mountain and Disneyland.
-When vacationers visit these theme parks their intention is to create many shared memories with family and friends
+When vacationers visit these theme parks, their intention is to create fun memories with friends and family.

-However, no one expects one of these memories to be of an injury.
-According to the Consumer Product Safety Commission, the amount of amusement park injuries has doubled in the year 2000, reaching about 7,260 injuries.
-When injured in a premises liability case, West Coast Trial Lawyers is here to defend you against intimidating corporations who may try to weaken your insurance settlement.
+However, no one expects one of these memories to be an injury.
+According to the US Consumer Product Safety Commission, in 2016, emergency rooms saw an estimated 30,000 injuries that were connected to amusement parks.
+With the alarming amount of injuries taking place in amusement parks, it is important for guests to learn their rights if they were or have been involved in a theme park accident.
+If you were harmed in a theme park accident and would like to file a premises liability claim, West Coast Trial Lawyers is here to defend you against intimidating corporations who may try to weaken your insurance settlement.
 We are always here to answer any questions you may have about premises liability claims.

 The property owner usually bears a responsibility to his or her customers by providing a reasonably safe and controlled environment.
 If it is found that an amusement park did not act with reasonable care, then they can be held liable for the injuries they caused.

 An example of this would be an injury caused by a piece of rusted equipment, or an amusement park worker forgetting to check a rider’s seat belt.
 Since the employers are responsible for the actions of their workers, liability would likely fall on the park itself.
-The park is also responsible for teaching their employees to give customers proper warnings, check height requirements, and inform about the risks.
+The park is also responsible for teaching their employees to give customers proper warnings, check height requirements, and inform them about the risks associated with the ride.
 In addition, most theme parks reinforce their safety policies by adding visible signage.